pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 Follow these steps to set up the pipeline:

 - Create a new "Pipeline" job.
-- Enter the GitHub project URL (this creates a link to the GitHub from the pipeline).
+- Enter the GitHub project URL e.g. `http:/pace-neutrons.github.com/horace`
+(this creates a link to the GitHub from the pipeline).
 - Select the `This project is parameterised` option:
     - Create the following string parameters:
         - `AGENT`: The label of the agent to run the job on